What are your options if you're going on maternity leave or taking a career break?

 See our Parents in the Profession Guide for more information.

 Getting your practising certificate back if you decide to start practising again

-You have to be on the roll of solicitors before you apply for a practising certificate.
+Firsty, we are delighted to welcome you back to practice.
+There are a couple steps you have to take before you receive your practising certificate.
+We recommend that you allow plenty of time to allow that to happen.
+Secondly, you need to be on the roll of solicitors before you apply for a practising certificate.
 If you are not on the roll, please read the section below on returning to the roll of solicitors.
 If you are already on the roll , the next step is to contact our Registrar team who will advise you on the application process, your CPD requirements and depending how you intend to practise, what your fees will be.